BuxOrg/bux-cli/docs/commands/buxcli_xpriv.md

 ## buxcli xpriv

-create or derive xpriv keys
+create new xpriv keys and see additional info

 ### Synopsis